 Concern continues to grow over both the health and environmental impact of many modern products.
 There is now an awareness of issues such as ‘Sick Building Syndrome’ tropical deforestation and end of life material disposal.

 Indoor pollution and allergies are an important consideration these days.
-Using natural fibre materials to provide thermal and acoustic comfort is not only a good way to inhibit the release of toxins into living and work spaces, but they go so far as to actively promote healthier indoor spaces by buffering humidity, capturing toxins and compensating and utilising thermal mass to compensate for temperature spikes and falls.
+Using natural fibre materials to provide thermal and acoustic comfort is not only a good way to inhibit the release of toxins into living and work spaces, but they go so far as to actively promote healthier indoor spaces by buffering humidity, capturing toxins and utilising thermal mass to compensate for temperature spikes and falls.

 Literature points to life cycle assessments, longevity and repair-ability as well as cradle to cradle as key considerations for sustainability.